Auckland War Memorial Museum Tāmaki Paenga Hira

-This position is part of the wider Collection and Research directorate and is one of the team responsible for the expert physical care, processing and documentation of the Pacific collection.
+This is a one-year fixed term and full-time position, providing cover for parental leave backfill reasons.
+The Collection Manager Pacific is part of the wider Collection and Research directorate and is one of the team responsible for the expert physical care, processing and documentation of the Museum’s renowned Pacific collection.
 This position will provide access to collections through hosting visitors, responding to enquiries and contributing to exhibitions, public programmes and collections online.

 To be successful in this role, you will offer: